Left to right: Viola James (McArthur) mother of Jesse, Wesley James, Albert James (uncle to Jesse), Jesse James.

 A family photograph of the Rorke Family.
 From L-R - Margaret Rorke holding Elizabeth, Ormond William Rorke, Willard Rorke with a hand on Gertrude Rorke Diller and John Newell in front.
 Edmonton, June 1946.

-Elizabeth Rorke sitting in a chair.
+Elizabeth Rorke as an infant sitting in a chair.
 She would have been a year old when the photograph was taken.

 Willard Rorke holding, his daughter, Elizabeth Rorke in the air.